 Customs regulations in Iceland are controlled by the Iceland Directorate of Customs.
-To make sure your arrival in Iceland goes smoothly, here are the current customs regulations in Iceland:
+To make sure your arrival to Iceland goes smoothly, here is everything you need to know about the current customs regulations.

 Typical travel items like clothes, cameras, and similar personal goods considered normal for the purpose of your visit can be taken through customs in Iceland duty-free, without having to be declared.
 If you do not have anything to declare you can walk through the green customs line, but be aware that you might be selected for a random check.
 If you think some of the items you are carrying might need to be declared, err on the safe side and go through the good to declare line.
 It's better to have been overly cautious than to get selected for a random check and be in violation of customs regulations.

 Iceland allows travelers to bring as much currency as they would like, but they must declare if they are carrying more than 10,000 euros, or the equivalent to that amount in another currency, in cash, travelers' checks, or another form.
 Declaration forms are available at the RED customs gate, but they can also be filled out online.

 Gifts can be taken to or from Iceland up to a value of 10,000 Icelandic Krona (ISK), which is equivalent to about $81 U.S. Dollars (USD).

 The minimum age for bringing alcohol into Iceland is 20.
 However, it is a little complicated in terms of how much alcohol you are allowed to bring in.